dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 Verify the zero-touch experience by connecting without having to select the VPN or type your credentials.
 The zero-touch experience means:

- - The device does not ask you to trust the VPN server.
+ - The device doesn't ask you to trust the VPN server.
 That is, the user doesn't see the **Dynamic Trust** dialog box.
  - The user doesn't have to type credentials.
  - The user's device is connected to the VPN when the user opens one of the associated apps.